-In the past few months I’ve been blown away by how many couples we know who are divorcing, separating, or heading very quickly in that direction.
+In the past few months I’ve been surprised by how many couples we know who are divorcing, separating, or heading very quickly in that direction.

-It makes me shake my head.
-Especially when I read that marriages ending in divorce lasted an average of 9.8 years.
-When you think that some couples have been married 40 – 50 years, it’s almost like shutting off a movie after watching the previews.
-You haven’t even gotten started!
+I recently read that marriages ending in divorce lasted an average of 9.8 years.
+When you think that some couples have been married 40 – 50 years, it’s almost like shutting off a movie after just watching the previews.

-Why do I think selfishness plays such a role?
-Here are the ‘latest’ top 10 reasons people give for divorce:
+According to several divorce statistics, here are the top 10 reasons people give for divorce:

 1. We grew apart

 2. We don’t make each other happy anymore

 4. It’s better for the kids if we divorce

 5. I grew up but he/she stayed the same

 6. We’re different people than when we got married

 7. It isn’t fun anymore